 iPhones will send locations of where and when you use apps to Apple.
 They share GPS data and travel speeds when you drive.

 Your iPhone also tracks significant locations, which means that the device keeps track of places you have recently been and how often you visit there.
 Location-based suggestions and alerts also come from the location information your iPhone sends to Apple; these provide you with geographically relevant messages and recommendations, such as when to leave for your next appointment.
 The location data collected is kept for several months.
+Some of these updates to Location Services are new with recent iOS software updates, but many are unavoidable as long as you're an iPhone user.

 Apple’s Location Services collects a significant amount of data.
 But the good news is that the data collected from the Maps app is associated with random identifiers and is not tied directly to your Apple ID.
 Additionally, all the data Apple collects offers an additional level of security with encryption.